 Career risk is a huge one when it comes to investing in stock options in a pre-IPO company.
 And while most people might think number-crunching is more important than career growth when it comes to growing wealth… these two actually go hand-in-hand.

 Because the thing is, a lot of companies don’t go public when we expect them to.
-Companies like Uber, AirBNB, and Pinterest are huge private companies that have all passed their 10-year anniversary.
-Uber and Pinterest went public this year, and AirBNB plans to go public in 2020.
+Companies like Uber, AirBNB, and Pinterest are huge private companies that all passed their 10-year anniversary prior to an IPO.
+Uber and Pinterest went public in 2018 and AirBNB in 2020.
 The only thing is, a lot of people were expecting these companies to go public around 2014 or 2015.

 But let’s say you were an employee of AirBNB in 2014.
 You had a ton of stock options, and your price to buy in was way less than the market value.
 It was a great deal, for sure, but you got offered another job elsewhere.
 This new job would be a great promotion, and would pay you $150,000 more per year.